-This 'secret' Starbucks drink became so popular that it's now on the menu
+Jenna Bush Hager swears this Starbucks drink is the ultimate cold buster

 Another user, heyjanegrubb, claimed it’s a “Miracle cold cure every time.”

 The drink is official which means it now has a standard recipe card and ring code at Starbucks locations.
-The price range for a tall 12-ounce beverage is $2.65 to $2.95 — which is totally worth it if it actually helps feel better as you kick that mid-season head cold.
+A tall 12-ounce beverage goes for about $3.54 — which is totally worth it if it actually helps feel better as you kick that mid-season head cold.